ceflynn/Movie-Recommendation-System/README.md

 ![movies by year](images/movies_by_year.png)
 ## Final Model

-The final model was a Singular Value Decomposition(SVD) using surprise library.
-The model was hyper-tuned using the following parameters.
+The final model was a Singular Value Decomposition(SVD) with hyper-tuned parameters using surprise library.

 ![final model params](images/best_svd.png)